Flexible rational approximation and its application for matrix functions: Flexible uniform rational approximation via optimization

 \subsection{Denominator Bounds}

-A critical stage in evaluating matrix function via rational approximation of the form $r(x) = p(x)/q(x)$ is to invert the resulting denominator, that is to calculate $q(A)^{-1}$.
-Thus, we suggest to add a constraint for bounding~\eqref{eqn:Opt3} as,
+A critical stage in evaluating matrix function via rational approximation of the form $r(x) = p(x)/q(x)$ is to invert the resulting denominator, that is, to calculate $q(A)^{-1}$.
+Thus, we suggest adding a constraint for bounding~\eqref{eqn:Opt3} as,

-For what follows, we denote the condition number of a matrix $X$ with respect to the matrix $2$-norm by $\cond{X}) = \norm{X}_2 \norm{X^{-1}}_2$ and by $\lambda_{\min}(X)$ and $\lambda_{\max}(X)$ the minimal and maximal eigenvalue, possibly complex, of a real matrix $X$, when measured in absolute value.
-The next theorem shows that bounding the denominator of our approximant from both sides as in~\eqref{eqn:bounded} keeps the condition number of the resulted denominator bounded as well. \begin{theorem} Let $r=\dfrac{p}{q} \in \rrr{m}{n}$ and assume that
+In the following, we denote the condition number of a matrix $X$ with respect to the matrix $2$-norm by $\cond{X} = \norm{X}_2 \norm{X^{-1}}_2$.
+In addition, we denote by $\lambda_{\min}(X)$ and $\lambda_{\max}(X)$ the eigenvalues with, respectively, the smallest and largest absolute value of the real matrix $X$.
+The next lemma shows that bounding the denominator of our approximant from both sides as in~\eqref{eqn:bounded} keeps the condition number of the resulting denominator bounded as well.
+Note that this lemma can be considered as a direct application of the general result of~\cite{crouzeix2017numerical}. \begin{lemma} Let $r=\dfrac{p}{q} \in \rrr{m}{n}$ and assume that

 Furthermore, assume $A$ is a real normal matrix with all eigenvalues in $\Omega$.
 Then,